 What is also a concern is the attitude of developers.
-Historical significant it not as important anymore.
+Historical significance to them is not as important anymore.
 If there is land available and money can be made, they would rather knock down the building and build a block of apartments on it.
 This is why it is important for historical buildings to be able to bring in some income.
-Yes they may get grants from the council, but sometimes they are very tiny and are not even enough to pay for the year maintenance of a property.
-They rely on extra income from special events and historical tours to keep them a float.
+Yes, they may get grants from the council, but sometimes they are very tiny and are not even enough to pay for the yearly maintenance of a property.
+They rely on extra income from special events and historical tours to keep them afloat.
 The less they need to ask the council for money, the more likely the council will happily retain the property.
 How often do you see an article where the council has decided to sell a heritage site to developers?

-Elements of a property may be heritage listed, but it doesn’t mean a building will stay in tact, Maybe it is just the front gate or wall of a building which is heritage listed.
+Elements of a property may be heritage listed, but it doesn’t mean a building will stay intact, Maybe it is just the front gate or wall of a building that is heritage listed.
 Maybe it is just the exterior of a building.
-That doesn’t mean a developer can’t come in and leave those parts in tact and gut the rest of it.
-Just recently here in Melbourne there have been a few properties lost.
+That doesn’t mean a developer can’t come in and leave those parts intact and gut the rest of it.
+Just recently here in Melbourne, there have been a few properties lost.
 Willsmere here in Melbourne was once an insane asylum.
 A sister to Beechworth and Aradale asylums has been converted into apartments and is a closed community.
 The public cannot even access the grounds.
 The main building was heritage listed and remains as a museum to honor the past, a museum which again the public cannot access.
 Just recently some residents have conducted some walking tours to allow the public in, but this is a major part of history that has been lost and, in some cases, forgotten about.
-A lot of people today see it is a beautiful building, but do not know the important history behind it.
+A lot of people today see it as a beautiful building, but do not know the important history behind it.

 Don't forget to follow the Facebook page for regular updates